Last Updated on 27 January 2026 by Cycloscope

 1. Lilongwe to Dedza – 93km

-You could stay on the main road but why so?
+You could stay on the main road, but why would you?
 Cycling through the Malawian villages is much more fun!
-Follow the route by leaving the M1 and getting lost in the countryside, here’s where we bump across our first and biggest Gule Wamkulu, if you’re here in August follow the masked people.
+Follow the route by leaving the M1 and getting lost in the countryside.

-Dedza lies on the border with Mozambique and it’s easy to find yourself on the other side unwillingly.
-In Dedza there are ancient rock paintings, pottery, and a few good hiking opportunities.
+Dedza lies on the border with Mozambique, and it’s easy to find yourself on the other side unwillingly.
+In Dedza, there are ancient rock paintings, pottery, and a few good hiking opportunities.

 2. Dedza to Cape Maclear – 126km

-Leaving Dedza you’ll have a fantastic cycling day ahead of you.
+Leaving Dedza, you’ll have a fantastic cycling day ahead of you.
 The long downhill will bring you down the escarpment, a great point to understand what is meant by the Great Rift Valley.
 Here you can admire the clever irrigation system and the vast plain of South Malawi.

 3. Cape Maclear to Zomba – 260km